BarbyKelly/quizproject/README.md

 ## Error, 'undefined' if score: 0

-- Developer posted code for #peer-review (Slack channel for Code Institute students), and Matthew J found the issue with score zero.
+- Developer posted code for #peer-review (Slack channel for Code Institute students), and Matthew J found issues with score zero, 2 different errors:
+  'undefined score: 0 error', and 'object HTMLSpanElement' error.

-  Developer had not tested quiz with zero score.
+- Developer had not tested quiz with zero score.
 Grateful to Matthew J for finding and highlighting this bug.
-  Quiz works ok with all other scores.

-- Developer recreated 'Score: 0' error, to inspect it:
+- Developer recreated 'underfined score: 0 error' to inspect it:

   ![Undefined, score:0 error ](assets/images/readmeimg/undefined_score.png)